mockingbirdnest/Principia/SUPPORT.md

 When reporting a crash, please indicate whether the crash is reproducible.
 There is no need to include reproduction steps.

+*Do not* append your crash to an existing issue even if it looks similar.
+You have no way to know if it's the same crash (heck, *we* have no way to know until we do the analysis) and having two unrelated bugs in the same issue makes it very difficult to track analysis and fixes.
+(More likely than not, something will fall through the cracks.)

 #### Principia Crashes

 These crashes may manifest themselves as a Windows dialog box (on Windows) or a